Numerical evaluation of the exact post-Newtonian parameters in Brans-Dicke and entangled relativity theories: Using dipolar gravitational waves to constrain Entangled Relativity

 The expectation of significant dipolar emission stems from the fact that such emissions are generically proportional to the square of the Nordtvedt parameter $\eta_{PN} = 4\beta_{PN} - 3\gamma_{PN} - 1$ divided by $1-\gamma_{PN}$ \cite{freire:2012mn}, which vanishes in General Relativity.
 In Entangled Relativity, one has $\gamma_{PN} = \beta_{PN} = 1$—see Sec.~\ref{sec:pN}—so that $\eta_{PN}^2/(1-\gamma_{PN}) = 0$ as in General Relativity, and it would therefore seem legitimate not to expect dipolar emission.
 However, it is likely that dipolar emission from compact objects is sensitive to $\gammae$ and $\betae$, rather than to $\gamma_{PN}$ and $\beta_{PN}$.
 Hence, one may still expect dipolar emission in white dwarf--pulsar systems in particular.

+Using the correspondence between the exact post-Newtonian parameters and the Damour-Esposito-Farèse scalar charge---described in Eq. (\ref{eq:alphaDEF-alphaJNW}) and which remains valid in Entangled Relativity---we will now see how binary compact objects radiate dipolar gravitational waves.
 In this part we will show how to evaluate the variation in orbital period predicted by Entangled Relativity for a binary system composed of a pulsar and a white dwarf emitting dipolar gravitational waves.
-To accomplish this, we again used our Tolmann-Oppenheimer-Volkoff simulation in Entangled Relativity \citep{arruga:2021pr}, with the same polytropic equation of state, as well as with another, more realistic, equation of state.
-Then we used the analytical external solution to deduce the scalar charge as explained in Sec.~\ref{sec:verification}, as this one intervenes directly in the computation of the variation of the orbital period.
+To accomplish this, we again use our Tolmann-Oppenheimer-Volkoff simulation in Entangled Relativity \citep{arruga:2021pr}, with the same polytropic equation of state, as well as with another, more realistic, equation of state.
+Then we use the analytical external solution to deduce the scalar charge as explained in Sec.~\ref{sec:verification}, as this one intervenes directly in the computation of the variation of the orbital period.